Are You Ready to Rumble?: Streetfights Take More Violent Turns

 Crazy or not, that concern for his parents and angst over the consequences of his actions would ultimately play key roles in his decision to leave the crew and in his ability to resist the temptation to fall back into it once he did.

-*A “clique,” a term generally associated with Hispanic gangs, refers to a subset of a larger gang.
+*A "clique" or a "set" refers to a subset of a larger gang.
 Harpys is city-wide, for example, but there are several cliques within it (Dead-end Harpys or 5th Ave.
 Harpys) that control smaller localized chunks of territory.
-A “set” is the same thing, but is a term usually associated with Black gangs.